ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 5. The next step is to define the study area on which to perform the analysis.
 The toolbox allows this task to be completed in one of two ways:

-1. The user selects first (i.e. country) and second (i.e. province or state) administrative boundary from a drop-down menu.
+a.
+The user selects first (i.e. country) and second (i.e. province or state) administrative boundary from a drop-down menu.

-2. The user can upload a shapefile with an area of interest.
+b.
+The user can upload a shapefile with an area of interest.

 .. image:: /static/documentation/calculate/image037.png
    :align: center